Benevolent Alien Invasion

 - Played with in an alternate reality explored in an episode of Farscape, John Crichton was born on an Earth that had been taken over by the Scarrans decades ago, the remaining humans apparently the product of Scarran interbreeding.
 While the Scarrans are brutal toward species they consider threats, or to be of some value, humans were apparently not much of a threat, so long as the Scarrans kept them confined to Earth.
 It was noted that the admixture of Scarran DNA had been beneficial for humans in the long run: they were healthier and enjoyed longer lives.
 John, however, was unhappy because the Scarrans denied humans permission to explore space.

 - As seen in the Enterprise series, this didn't go right.
 Many humans chafed under the well intentioned clampdowns the Vulcans created.
+Deep Space Nine had an early, brief allusion to this angle.

 - In Deep Space Nine, Eddington believes The Federation's entire raison d'etre to be this, comparing them to the Borg.